NZUS01 KLZK DDHHMM

 fires, 1800 other structural fires, and numerous forest fires.

-During the next several days, we'll provide additional
+During the next several days, we will provide additional

 information on lightning and lightning safety.
-We'll cover what
+Here is a list of

 TUESDAY – Lightning's Most Deadly Activities

 This week is headlined on the local National Weather Service website